 Calibration validity guidance

-Mention of a re-calibration period on an ISO 17025 compliant calibration certificate is specifically rejected.
+- Mention of a re-calibration period on an ISO 17025 compliant calibration certificate, or instrument label, is specifically rejected.

-For customers genuinely interested in demonstrating traceable calibration, this results in real lifetime cost savings, since the expense and inconvenience of a number of calibration cycles can be avoided.
+For customers genuinely interested in demonstrating traceable calibration, this long calibration validity can result in real lifetime cost savings, since the expense and inconvenience of a number of calibration cycles can be avoided.